robertmuth/Cwerg/Docs/macros.md

     [<unique-id1> <unique-id2> ...]
     [<body-node1> <body-node2> ...])
 ```
+`ParameterX` have the form: `(macro_parameter <name> <kind>)`

+`Unique-idX` are indentfier placeholder which get instantiated at each dynamic expansion.

 `Body-nodeX` represent the AST nodes used for expansion.

-`ParameterX` have the form: `(macro_parameter <name> <kind>)`

-`Unique-idX` are indentfier placeholder which get instantiated at each dynamic invocation

-`Name` and `unique-id` must start with `$` which is not permitted for identifiers outside of macros.
+`name` and `unique-id` must start with `$` which is not permitted for identifiers outside of macros.

 `Kind` is one of the following:
 * `ID`: argument is a `Id` node (only the Id `name` is relevant)